 But, which card should you choose?
 The following rewards credit cards offer some of the best options when it comes to redeeming your points for gift cards and/or statement credits:

-The Discover it® Cashback Match™ card offers the perfect opportunity for people who mostly want to earn cash back for statement credits and gift cards.
-With this card, you’ll earn 5% cash back in new bonus categories that rotate every quarter, plus 1% cash back on all other purchases.
+The Discover it® Cash Back card offers the perfect opportunity for people who mostly want to earn cash back for statement credits and gift cards.
+With this card, you’ll earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+Plus, 1% unlimited cash back automatically on all other purchases.
 Best of all, Discover promises to match the cash back you earn during your entire first year.
 If you plan to use your card often, this can be a huge boon – and of course, it can definitely help you earn more gift cards.

 Card Highlights Provided by Discover: